johbln/RoboND_Kinematics_Project/README.md

+[//]: # (Image References)

+[image1]: ./misc_images/readme_img.png

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # Robotic arm - Pick & Place project
+![alt text][image1]

+## Introduction
+A robotic arm is a mechanical arm likes human arm.
+Robotic arms assemble and paint most part of a car and are used many other industries.
+In this project, I control a robotic arm with six degrees of freedom to perform pick and place actions(just like the Amazon Robotics Challenge) using Inverse Kinematics.

 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.